A Bayesian change point model for spatio-temporal data: Abstract

 \section{Abstract}

-Urbanization of an area is known to increase the temperature of the surrounding area.
-This phenomenon – a so-called urban heat island (UHI) – occurs at a local level over a period of time and has lasting impacts for historical data analysis.
-We propose a methodology to examine if long-term changes in temperature increases and decreases across time exist (and to what extent) at the local level for a given set of temperature readings at various locations.
+Urbanization can increase the recorded temperature representing the surrounding area.
+This phenomenon – a so-called urban heat island (UHI) – occurs at a local level at a point in time and has significant impacts on historical data analyses.
+This change is generally gradual, but can be abrupt, and occurs as construction or other urbanization changes the environment near a recording station.
+We propose a methodology to examine if changes in temperature trends at a point in time exist at a given local level at various locations.
 Specifically, we propose a Bayesian change point model for spatio-temporally dependent data where we select the number of change points at each location using a “forwards” selection process using deviance information criteria (DIC).
 We then fit the selected model and examine the linear slopes across time to quantify changes in long-term temperature behavior.
-We show the utility of this model and method using a synthetic data set and temperature measurements from eight stations in Utah consisting of daily temperature data for 60 years.
+We show the utility of this model and method using a synthetic data set and observed temperature measurements from eight stations in Utah consisting of daily temperature data for 60 years.

 \textit{Keywords: urban heat islands, DIC, Bayesian model selection, temperature change}